1. Overview

 2.3.
 TimeLimitedPBTokenIssuer

-- Role: Issues and validates time-limited tokens, which are mainly used for authentication.
-It extends
+- Role: Issues and validates time-limited tokens, which are primarily used for authentication.

-to add expiration time functionality. - Token Structure: It is structured as
+- Token Structure: The token is structured as

 - Payload: Additional data, such as user information, contained in a